MicrosoftDocs/learn/learn-pr/azure/azure-cyclecloud-high-performance-computing/includes/1-introduction.md

 ## What is the main goal?

-By the end of this session, you'll be able to install and configure Azure CycleCloud, describe its integration options with third-party schedulers, and use it to deploy a basic HPC cluster on Azure.
+By the end of this session <!--- Is "session" appropriate word or it would make more sense to use "module" or "lesson"? --->, you'll be able to install and configure Azure CycleCloud, describe its integration options with third-party schedulers, and use it to deploy a basic HPC cluster on Azure.